 - the opportunity to expand professional networks.

-Students will be with the firm for approximately 12-14 weeks, starting in May.
+Students will be with the firm for approximately 12-16 weeks, starting in May.
 The program offers one paid position, in one of our offices.
 Applicants must be an Indigenous student in their first year of study at a Canadian law school and be able to demonstrate strong ties to their Indigenous community.
+In 2023, the 1L Indigenous Law Student position will be based in our Vancouver office.

 Read more: Creating Space in BigLaw for Indigenous Law Students, NALP Bulletin (December 2017)